VipinindKumar/AI-Bird/README.md

   - change helped?
   - maybe, need deeper dive and running for a fixed saturated amount of time

-- Can mke the game run faster, by increasing the FPS constant
+- Can make the game run faster, by increasing the FPS constant